maheshpanda1806/Dsapp/README.md

 **DSA++** was built to explore how libraries like **NumPy** and **PyTorch** connect Python with C++ for extreme performance.

-It implements core **data structures and algorithms** in C++ using STL, then exposes them to Python through **PyBind11 bindings**, producing a compiled `.pyd` module you can import just like a normal Python library.
+It implements core **data structures and algorithms** in C++ using STL, then exposes them to Python through **PyBind11 bindings**, automatically producing a compiled `.pyd` for windows(very similar to Dynamic Link Library) or .so file in linux/mac module you can import just like a normal Python library.

 ```python
 from dsapp import HashMap, Stack, Queue, quick_sort